russeta/docs-tap/convention-service/creating-conventions.md

 2. Verify the Convention Server
 To check the status of the convention server, check for the running convention pods:

-    + If the server is running, `kubectl get all -n awesome-convention` will return something like ...
+    + If the server is running, `kubectl get all -n awesome-convention` returns something like ...

         ```text
         NAME                                       READY   STATUS    RESTARTS   AGE